takuya-motoshima/codeigniter-extension/README.md

           });
         };
         ```
-    4. After this, you will need to create controllers, models, and views, see the sample for details.
+    1. After this, you will need to create controllers, models, and views, see the demo for details.
 - About Twig Template Engine.
     This extension package uses the Twig template.
     See [here](https://twig.symfony.com/doc/3.x/) for how to use Twig.